The Ultimate K-Swap Installation Guide

 What Does The Term K-Swap Mean?

-The Term "K-Swap" is used to describe swapping a Honda K-Series engine into a chassis that doesn't come with it from the factory.
+First, it might be worth going over the terminology.
+The Term "K-Swap" describes swapping a Honda K-Series engine into a chassis that doesn't come with one from the factory.

 The most common cars for this are Honda Civic EG 92-95, Honda Civic EK 96-00 and Honda Integra DC2 96-01.
 Still, you can K-Swap virtually any car with enough willpower!